kalafus/kalafus.github.io/docs/INeedsMAMeetings/privacy.md

 ---

 ## ✅ No Collection
-We do not collect, transmit, or share any personal information.
-We interpret the second part of the Eleventh Tradition — “We need guard with special care the anonymity of all fellow MA members.” — as binding us never to do so.
+We do not collect, transmit, or share any information from you or your device.
+Not personal information, not technical data, not metadata.
+Nothing.

+We interpret the second part of the Eleventh Tradition — “_We need guard with special care the anonymity of all fellow MA members._” — as binding us never to do so.
+Here’s why we take that position:

+Many services say they “protect” data while still collecting so-called pseudonymous information — device versions, locations, IP addresses, or identifiers that can be re-combined (_fingerprinting_) by big tech companies to track people with surprising accuracy.
+We don’t play that game.

+**We don’t just promise to “protect” data — we refuse to take it in the first place.**

 That means:
 - No accounts